krateoplatformops/azuredevops-provider-kog-chart/README.md

 ## Use "in parallel" with Azure DevOps Provider (classic)

-This chart can be used in parallel with the [Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider).
+This chart can be used in parallel with the [Krateo Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider).
 As a matter of fact, currently, this chart allows you to manage the following resources:
+- `GitRepository`
+- `Pipeline`
 - `PipelinePermission`

-Other resources (`TeamProject`, `Queue`, `Environment`, etc.) can be managed using the [Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider) and referenced by the resources managed by this chart.
+Other resources (`TeamProject`, `Queue`, `Environment`, etc.) can be managed using the [Krateo Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider) and referenced by the resources managed by this chart.
-For example, you can create a `PipelinePermission` resource that references a `Pipeline` resource created by the Azure DevOps Provider (classic).
+For example, you can create a `PipelinePermission` resource that references an `Environment` resource created by the Azure DevOps Provider (classic).
 > [!NOTE]
 > These references are "by id" or other Azure DevOps resource identifiers but not Kubernetes-native.
-Meaning that the `PipelinePermission` resource will reference the Azure DevOps pipeline by its `id`, not by a Kubernetes resource name and namespace.
-Said `id` can be found in the Status field of the `Pipeline` resource created by the Azure DevOps Provider (classic).
+Meaning that the `PipelinePermission` resource will reference the `Environment` by its `id`, not by a Kubernetes resource name and namespace.
+Said `id` can be found in the `status` field of the `Environment` resource created by the Azure DevOps Provider (classic).
+An example on how to reference resource in this way is available in the [Lookup function example](#lookup-function-example) section below.

+Therefore the overall scenario is the following:
+- You should use the Krateo Azure DevOps Provider (classic) to manage resources that are not supported by this chart, such as `TeamProject`, `Queue`, `Environment`, etc.
+- You should use the Krateo Azure DevOps Provider KOG (this chart) to manage only resources that are supported: `GitRepository`, `Pipeline`, and `PipelinePermission`.

+Note that the following resources:
+- `GitRepository`
+- `Pipeline`
+- `PipelinePermission`

+are supported by both the Krateo Azure DevOps Provider (classic) and the Krateo Azure DevOps Provider KOG and a migration guide is available in the [Migration guide](./docs/migration_guide.md) section of the `/docs` folder of this chart.
+The migration guide explains how to migrate from the Krateo Azure DevOps Provider (classic) resources to the Krateo Azure DevOps Provider KOG resources.

+### Lookup function example

+// TODO

 ## Supported resources